Ewicks/Project-4/README.md

 - [Gitpod](https://www.gitpod.io) is a online IDE linked to the GitHub repository used to write this project
 - [Google Chrome Dev tools](https://developer.chrome.com/docs/devtools/) used for debugging code
 - [Heroku](https://www.heroku.com) is used to deploy this project.
 Heroku is a cloud platform as a service supporting several programming languages.
+- [JQuery](https://jquery.com/) is a JavaScript library designed to simplify HTML DOM tree traversal and manipulation

 ## Testing